 Both the Galaxy Note 8 and LG V30 are yet to reach the Indian market, but which one’s going to arrive fast is the point here.
 Surely, Samsung will bring the Note 8 ahead of LG, but the price is another factor.
 The LG V30 is reportedly said to cost just Rs.
 51,990 in the Indian market, whereas the Note 8 is claimed to be priced at Rs.
 70,900.

-Surely, both the smartphones will arrive in India before the festive season, but which one should you choose?
+Surely, both the phones will arrive in India before the festive season, but which one should you choose?
 Let’s find out in detail.

 The Samsung Galaxy Note 8 looks identical to the earlier Samsung Galaxy S8 and S8+ with an Infinity display dominating the front.
-But the shape of the smartphone itself has gone rectangular- more like earlier Note smartphones.
+But the shape of the smartphone itself has gone rectangular- more like earlier Note series phones.

 LG V30 Vs Samsung Galaxy Note 8

-Coming to the LG V30, this smartphone is also made out of glass.
+Coming to the LG V30, it is also made out of glass.
 The Corning Gorilla Glass 5 protects the device on both front and back.
 Same as the Note 8, the LG V30 also features wireless charging along with the back prone to scratches.

 The Galaxy Note 8 has a slightly larger top bezel, whereas the LG V30 doesn’t feature large bezels on top and bottom.
 As stated up front, the Galaxy Note 8 looks just like the Galaxy S8 and S8+, whereas the LG V30 is the best-looking smartphone available right now.